d3x41/documentation-dev/md/tools/packages.md

 ### sshs
 Terminal user interface for SSH

+### argo-cd
+Declarative Continuous Deployment for Kubernetes

+### docker-buildx
+Docker CLI plugin for extended build capabilities with BuildKit

+### docker-compose
+Define and run multi-container applications with Docker

+### glab
+A GitLab CLI tool bringing GitLab to your command line

+### enumer
+A Go tool to auto generate methods for your enums

+### hyfetch
+Shows Linux System Information with Distribution Logo

+### openbao
+OpenBao exists to provide a software solution to manage, store, and distribute sensitive data including secrets, certificates, and keys

+### opentofu
+OpenTofu lets you declaratively manage your cloud infrastructure

+### tekton-cli
+A CLI for interacting with Tekton!

 ## Source of packages
 All the sources of the packages can be found here: